-Disability support workers often play an integral role in a client’s social and personal development.
+Disability support workers play an integral role in a client’s social and personal development.
 If you’re a support worker looking to provide social support to a person living with a disability, we’ve compiled five clever and lively ways to encourage their social side.

-Play board games that require one-on-one communication
+1. Play board games that require one-on-one communication

 A simple yet clever way to start a rapport with your client is to ask them to play a board game with you.
-Board games such as Trivial Pursuit or Monopoly, or card games requiring spoken communication and eye contact can be a great conversation starter.
+Board games such as Trivial Pursuit or Monopoly, or card games requiring spoken communication and eye contact can be great conversation starters.
 This activity is also a great option if you’re supporting the client for the very first time because it can create a positive first impression for them and allows them to establish a fun, relaxed memory of you and your time together.

 If your client becomes interested in starting a new sport or hobby, take some time to research whether joining a local group or club could be a path worth taking for them.

-Encourage them to initiate communication in public
+3. Encourage them to initiate communication in public

-Practice social skill-building games
+4. Practice social skill-building games

-A great way to build your client’s social skills is to initiate one-on-one games focusing on body language, emotions, and response.
+A great way to build your client’s social skills is to initiate one-on-one games focusing on body language, emotions, and responses.
 Games like emotion charades, where participants take turns picking an emotion and acting it out or drawing it for the opponent to guess work brilliantly for young people living with a disability, as it draws out their creative and social strengths.
 Creative games like improvisational storytelling or a topic game where participants go through the alphabet naming objects belonging to one topic such as animals or sports can allow your client to broaden their knowledge while building upon their one-on-one social skills.

-Accompany them to community events
+5. Accompany them to community events

-Community events like fairs, markets, performances, and meetups are often completely accessible, free and encourage social participation.
+Community events like fairs, markets, performances, and meetups are often completely accessible, free, and encourage social participation.
 These events can be a great experience to share with clients.
 Even if clients don’t directly socialise with people around them, they’re still being given the opportunity to connect with the community and familiarise themselves with some local faces.

 Feeling inspired to help your others build their social skills and get involved in their community?
-Visit Mable to become an independent aged care or disability support worker.